Vehicle Operations and Parking Jurisdiction

 Parking Lots

 Students are required to park in their assigned lots between the hours of 7 a.m. – 5 p.m., Monday – Friday.
+Students are not permitted to park in F/S.

 Parking lots are assigned on the basis indicated below.
 Spaces in each lot are defined either by painted lines or concrete bumpers.

-• Commuting Students: (This includes: Medical, Pharmacy and Divinity students) Lots C, E, H, I, K, L, N, Q, T, X, ES, MM, NN, & PB, are designated for the general commuting student population.
+- Commuting Students: (This includes: Medical, Pharmacy and Divinity students) Lots C, E, H, I, K, L, N, Q, T, X, ES, MM, NN, & PB, are designated for the general commuting student population.
 A commuter permit will be issued and commuting students may park in any of these lots as space is available.
 (With the exception of F/S marked spaces).

-Y Lot – All freshmen students residing in a residence hall on South Campus are required to park in Y Lot.
+Y Lot – All South Campus freshmen residing in Burkot, McCall and Small Halls are required to park in Y Lot.
 You must park in your assigned lot from 7 a.m.-5 p.m.
 Monday through Friday.

-Stadium Apartments – Has designated spaces for Stadium Apartments residents ONLY.
-Stadium residents will be issued a Stadium permit and may park in Commuter C, E, H, I, K, L, N, Q, T, X, ES, MM, NN, and PB when on parking on campus.
+Stadium Apartments and Pet Hall – Has designated spaces for Stadium Apartment residents ONLY.
+Stadium residents will be issued a Stadium permit and may park in Stadium lots as well as Commuter C, E, H, I, K, L, N, Q, T, X, ES, MM, NN, and PB when parking on campus.
+Guests of these residents must display a permit and only park in the grass overflow lot or Y-lot.

 Parking Violations